 Is this inability to critically view the systemic processes that may or may not have changed or made a difference because of Thing X, something we want in education?

-Also as Audrey points out, the entire NY Times article features not one person of colour.
+As has been pointed out, the entire NY Times article features not one person of colour.

 If that reality doesn't matter to you, then...